VadymMakohon/ChatGPT-Assistant-Browser-Extension/README.md

 # ChatGPT-Assistant-Browser-Extension
 ChatGPT Assistant is a powerful browser extension that seamlessly integrates ChatGPT into your daily browsing experience.
+ChatGPT Assistant is a powerful browser extension that seamlessly integrates ChatGPT into your daily browsing experience.
+Access ChatGPT directly from context menus, the omnibar, and other browser interfaces, making it easier than ever to leverage AI assistance.